truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Importing a designated **ix-applications** pool does not start the installed applications.
   This is targeted for resolution in the SCALE 23.10.2 maintenance release.
-* Adding a large custom Applications catalog before a storage pool is selected for app use can result in system instability.
+* Adding a large custom applications catalog before a storage pool is selected for app use can result in system instability.
   Work around the issue by selecting a pool for TrueNAS SCALE app usage and rebooting the system.
   See [NAS-125877](https://ixsystems.atlassian.net/browse/NAS-125877) for more details.